wp-plugins/slidy/readme.txt

 **How to use Slidy**

-Find the example below for inserting directly into the template
+Find the example below for inserting it directly into the template

 `
 $args = array(